-The staff and activities of Center for Development Programs in the Cordillera (CDPC), an NGO established in 1986 to support indigenous communities, have frequently been targeted, with LGUs and military forces blocking their entry into communities under accusations of being linked to the NPA.
-In one incident, CDPC personnel traveling to Abra were barred from entering due to alleged premature judgments by the LGU, which later conceded after issuing a resolution.
+The staff and activities of Center for Development Programs in the Cordillera (CDPC), an NGO established in 1986 to support indigenous communities, have frequently been targeted, with LGUs and military forces blocking their entry into communities accusuing them of being linked to the NPA.
+In one incident, CDPC personnel traveling to Abra were barred from entering due to alleged premature judgments by the LGU, which laterreversed their position by issuing a resolution.
 During the pandemic, red-tagging intensified, with CDPC being declared persona non grata in some areas.
 Partner organizations and communities that work with CDPC were similarly targeted, causing fear and hesitation to engage with the NGO.
-Staff members have experienced personal harassment, including cases of Dumanon Makitongtong, where individuals were interrogated or visited at their homes.
+Staff members have experienced personal harassment, including Dumanon Makitongtong, incidents where individuals were interrogated or visited at their homes.

 The Congregation of the Most Holy Redeemer, commonly known as the Redemptorist Missionaries, has sustained state harassment that hindered their community-oriented programs.
 The Redemptorists, known for their water system and relief distribution projects, have been tagged as "communist supporters" and "terrorists," with one priest receiving death threats in 2019.
-Police surveillance has been a constant challenge, with 45 policemen monitoring their activities during relief missions, and regular visits to their members by law enforcement.
-Similarly, Innabuyog, a regional women's alliance advocating for indigenous women's rights, has been targeted through military intelligence reports, with the names and photos of two of its members displayed in the rogues' gallery of the military.
+Police surveillance has been a constant challenge, with 45 policemen monitoring their activities during relief missions, and regular law enforcement visits to their members.
+Similarly, Innabuyog, a regional women's alliance advocating for indigenous women's rights, has been targeted through military intelligence reports, with the names and photos of two of its members posted in the rogues' gallery of the military.